All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Age: Older individuals, who typically have lower baseline NAD+ levels, may experience more noticeable benefits.

-• Delivery method: IV infusion provides the fastest and most bioavailable delivery.
-Subcutaneous and oral routes are effective but work on a different timeline.
+• Delivery method: IV and subcutaneous infusions bypass the digestive system for faster, more bioavailable delivery.
+Oral routes are effective but work on a different timeline.

 • Lifestyle factors: Sleep quality, exercise, diet, and stress management all influence how well NAD+ therapy works.
-NAD+ supports cellular function, but it works best as part of a comprehensive health approach.
+NAD+ supports cellular function, but it works best as part of a thorough health approach.

 • Consistency: Regular, consistent dosing produces better results than sporadic use.